ArcGIS Enterprise 10.9.1 includes updates, enhancements, and bug fixes. For a list of issues fixed at 10.9.1, see the 10.9.1 Issues Addressed List.

-If you're upgrading to 10.9 from 10.8.1 or earlier, or want to license an app that is new to ArcGIS Enterprise at this release, you must reauthorize your software.
+- If you're upgrading to 10.9.1 from 10.8.1 or an earlier version, or want to license an app that is new to ArcGIS Enterprise at this release, you must reauthorize your software.
 You can obtain a new license file from My Esri.

 Organization administrators can take advantage of the following new capabilities and options in this release: